 · Interior Design Master Class by Carl Dellatore

 It’s an excellent resource that addresses the theory part and practical style choice.
-The author will help you create an American décor, spacious living as well as how to apply Fengshui techniques in your house.
+The author will help you create an American décor, spacious living, and how to apply Fengshui techniques in your house.

 · The Inspired Room by Melissa Michaels